Evidence Tools

 Strategy.
 Provider Training and Education

 Approach.
-Train perinatal nurses to educate patients on potential postpartum complications that may require treatment after discharge
+Train perinatal nurses to education patients on potential postpartum complications that may require treatment after discharge

 Overview.
 Perinatal nurses can be trained to provide postpartum patient education on the potential complications and warning signs that may require treatment after hospital discharge.[1,2,3] Training courses about postpartum depression and other leading causes of maternal mortality and morbidity can help nurses provide patient education on signs and symptoms that may require immediate medical attention during the postpartum period.[2,3,4] However, continued research focusing on best practices for providing postpartum education and methods to disseminate this information is warranted.[5,6]